robert-hh/ads1x15/readme.md

 ### adc.read()
 ```
-value = adc.read(channel, rate)
+value = adc.read(rate, channel1[, channel2])
 ```
 Start a conversion on channel at speed rate and return the value.
-Channel is the single input channel (0 ..
-3), rate is the conversion rate.
+Channel1 is the single input channel (0 ..
+3).
+If channel2 is supplied, the difference between channel1 and channel2 is taken.
+Rate is the conversion rate.
 Suitable values are  (ADS1015 / ADS1115):
 ```
 0 :  128/8 samples per second
 1 :  250/16 samples per second